Last updated: 2018-07-29

-These are determined either by tapping into an OS X application such as “Subdivide”, or tapping into an iOS app such as “Pro Metronome” on an Apple iPad, or alternatively calculated from the time taken for a given number of beats — in either case looking for a section without too much rubato, and typically not the very beginning of a movement.
+I determine these either by tapping into an OS X application such as “Subdivide”, or tapping into an iOS app such as “Pro Metronome” on an Apple iPad.
+Alternatively, I calculate them by measuring the time for a given number of beats.
+In either case I look for a section without too much rubato.
+And typically I skip the very beginning of a movement.

-Unless noted otherwise, durations are without eventual applause, and possibly corrected for excess blank trails at the end (or at the beginning) — they may therefore deviate from the actual (CD or download) track duration.
+Unless noted otherwise, durations are without eventual applause.
+I may correct them for excess blank trails at the end (or at the beginning).
+Therefore, they may deviate from the actual (CD or download) track duration.

-Most metronome & timing tables are generated as MS Excel spreadsheets that I export to PDF and then convert into a suitable graphics format (typically PNG) — how I do the color coding in MS Excel is far too quirky to be explained here.
+Most metronome & timing tables are MS Excel spreadsheets.
+I export these to PDF and then convert into a suitable graphics format (typically PNG).
+How I do the color coding in MS Excel is far too quirky to explain here.

 CD & Booklet Front Pages — Updated

-For ripped CDs from my collection, CD & booklet front pages are typically scanned and processed through Adobe Photoshop using the following procedure:
+For ripped CDs from my collection, CD & booklet front pages are typically scanned.
+I process them with Adobe Photoshop using the following procedure:

 - straightening & cropping

-- possible removing spots etc. / image repair
+- where necessary, remove spots etc., image repair

-- Gaussian blurring (“Filter” -> “Blur” -> “Gaussian Blur”, just enough to remove print pattern, typically with a radius of 3 – 4 pixels), possibly followed by selective sharpening (“Filter” -> “Sharpen” -> “Sharpen Edges”)
+- Gaussian blurring (“Filter” -> “Blur” -> “Gaussian Blur”, just enough to remove print pattern, typically with a radius of 3 – 4 pixels).
+I may follow up with selective sharpening (“Filter” -> “Sharpen” -> “Sharpen Edges”)

-- the Color gamut is expanded using “Image” -> “Image adjustments” -> “Curves”
+- I may expand the Color gamut, using “Image” -> “Image adjustments” -> “Curves”